 These easy-to-grow perennials resemble lupines (Lupinus).
 Silvery leaves are divided into leaflets that spread like fingers on a hand; erect, spikelike clusters of sweet peashaped yellow flowers appear in spring.
 Because of their tendency to spread by under- ground rhizomes, they are best in informal or wild gardens.
 Need little care.
 Somewhat drought tolerant.

-T. chinensis.
-CHINESE BUSH PEA.
-Native to China.
-Grows 2 ft. high, 112 ft. wide, with 8-in. flower spikes.
+- Grows 2 feet high, 112 feet wide, with 8 inches flower spikes.

 - Native to the Carolinas and Georgia.